magento/devdocs/src/guides/v2.4/graphql/mutations/remove-requisition-list-items.md

 Attribute |  Data Type | Description
 --- | --- | ---
-uid| ID! | The unique ID of the requisition list to change items_count | [ID!]! | An array of items IDs corresponding to products to be removed from the requisition list
+items_count | [ID!]! | An array of items IDs corresponding to products to be removed from the requisition list. uid| ID! | The unique ID of the requisition list to change.

 ## Output attributes